 2. Requirement Management Plan

-The Requirements Management plan is used to document the necessary information required to manage project requirements from project initiation to delivery effectively.
+The Requirements Management plan documents the information needed to effectively manage project requirements from project initiation to delivery.

-The Requirements Management Plan is created during the Planning Phase of the project.
-Its intended audience is the project manager, project team, project sponsor, and any senior leaders whose support is needed to carry out the plan.
+The Requirements Management Plan is created during the project’s Planning Phase.
+Its intended audience is the project manager, team, sponsor, and any senior leaders whose support is needed to carry out the plan.

 The Requirement Management Plan contains the following sections: